 The lakefront property is gorgeous and has a beautiful pool and multiple dining options.

-Since it is a category 5 property, you can expect to pay around 35,000 points per night.
+You can expect to pay around 35,000 points per night.

 Rates start around $130 per night.